 Another approach is to run multiple storefronts.
 There are several large corporations with multiple brands that do this.
 For example, take Sears, Kmart, Lands’ End, and The Great Indoors.
 Take a look at the very top of Lands End’s website, and you’ll see links to their related stores/brands:

 The problem with this set of sites is that each one has a separate shopping cart.
 So if you want to order a shirt from Lands’ End, get a lawnmower from Sears, and take advantage of Kmart’s blue light specials, then you’ll have to place three separate orders.

-A better approach is one used by the company that owns The Gap, Old Navy, Banana Republic, PiperLime, and Athleta:
+A better approach to a large category structure across multiple brands is one used by the company that owns The Gap, Old Navy, Banana Republic, PiperLime, and Athleta:

 On these sites, a single shopping cart can contain items from each store.
 Items are marked in the left column with the logo of the appropriate store, which helps maintain brand integrity while offering a great user experience.
 No matter how many times you switch between the various sites, the shopping cart maintains the items from each one.

 This approach isn’t just for well-known retailers like these, either.
 Here’s a group of sites that works the same way – including the shared shopping cart – but uses the separate storefronts to help delineate their related but distinct product lines: